Your cookie preferences

 Experiencing a power cut and wondering what to do?
 There are a couple of things you can try which may solve the problem right away.

-First, have a look at your fuse box to make sure one of your fuses hasn’t tripped.
+First, check your fuse box to make sure one of your fuses hasn’t tripped.
 If that doesn’t seem to be the issue then have a look at your neighbours' homes.
 Are their lights off as well?
-If so it’s likely to be a network-related problem and you will have to contact your Local Distribution Company (LDC).
+If so it’s likely to be a network-related problem.
+Some areas are more prone to power outages than others and you’ll have to contact your energy network operator, also known as Local Distribution Company (LDC), to report the fault or find out more information about it.

 Who to call in case of a power cut

-Your electricity provider bills you for your electricity consumption, but it’s your LDC that manages the power lines that connect your home to the national grid.
+Your electricity provider bills you for your electricity consumption, but it’s your energy network operator that manages the power lines that connect your home to the national grid.

 It’s frustrating to be without electricity or gas for any amount of time, but depending on the length of the outage, you could be owed compensation for the power cut.